wffls/waffles/docs/resources/consul.template.md

 * destination: The destination of the rendered template.
 Required.
 * command: An optional command to run after the template is rendered.
 Optional.
 * file: The file to store the template in.
 Required.
 Defaults to /etc/consul/template/conf.d/name.json
+* file_owner: The owner of the service file.
+Optional.
+Defaults to root.
+* file_group: The group of the service file.
+Optional.
+Defaults to root.
+* file_mode: The mode of the service file.
+Optional.
+Defaults to 0640

 ## Example